dwanerich/solefood/README.md

 in our model class we inherit macros from brypt for security and validation.
 In our app we used the secure password and unique username as a way to control bad data coming into our base.

-At at point user can delete their sneaker or edit name.”
+At at point user can delete their sneaker, edit name, size too.”

 Contributing: